 We hold a wide range of regular activities, including Sunday morning church services, Sunday evening programs, Wednesday evening prayer meetings, and house fellowships (small groups of church members meeting in a home).

-United Bethel exists not only to foster personal holiness among its members, but also to participate in various ministries of outreach to the world about us.
-Our mission budget supports the work of members in various local ministries as well more distant points within the U.S. and foreign countries.
+United Bethel exists not only to foster personal holiness among its members, but also to participate in various ministries to the world about us.
+We are actively involved in various outreach projects locally, and some of our members are serving as long-term missionaries in India, Sudan, Ethiopia, and other countries.
+Our mission budget also supports the work of local ministries as well more distant areas both domestic and international.

-The church is led by a senior pastor, Lonnie Miller, and three assistant pastors (1) Wes Helmuth, (2) Doran Gingerich, and (3) Wendell Gingerich, with the help of nine elders, including a youth elder.
-In order to give a greater sense of personal belonging, the church is divided into eleven house fellowships, each led by a member of the leadership team.
+The church is led by a senior pastor, Lonnie Miller, three assistant pastors (Wes Helmuth, Doran Gingerich, and Wendell Gingerich), and seven elders, including a youth elder.
+In order to foster community and a greater sense of personal belonging, the church is divided into nine house fellowships, each led by a member of the leadership team.